bourilkov/UFDimuAnalysisInitial/README.md

 jobLabel        = 'AMC'
 ```

-cmsswDir needs to match your install location for your higgs combine as per the instructions above. projectDirToUse is where the limit setting code will automatically create a bunch of directories and save output. projectDirToUse needs to match that in the run_limts.sh and run_bias.sh and get_limits.sh and get_bias.sh scripts.
+cmsswDir needs to match your install location for your higgs combine as per the instructions above. projectDirToUse is where the limit setting code will automatically create a bunch of directories and save output, log files, etc. projectDirToUse needs to match that in the run_limts.sh and run_bias.sh and get_limits.sh and get_bias.sh scripts.

 For example you will see this pattern in the run/get.sh files "cmsswDir/somesavedir/jobLabel/$label" e.g.